SimeonEhrig/emacs-config/README.md

 You can simply load the macros from file with `load-file`.
 If you want to load a macro at start up, just add a line to the `.emacs` file.
 You can also use the `global-set-key` function to bind the macro to a key combination at startup.

 # Emacs Server
 The Emacs server makes it possible to run emacs independently of your login season.
 It is also possible to open a buffer with many (different) clients.
+To avoid an error that terminates the server when an ssh connection with X forwarding is closed, install emacs using the x toolkit `athena` or `lucid`.

 The following commands allow you to start and connect to an emacs server: